PaponAhasan/Data-Structures-and-Algorithms/Graph/Maximum Flow/Maximum Bipartite Matching (MBP).md

 ```
 The bipartite matching is a set of edges in a graph is chosen in such a way, that no two edges in that set will share an
 endpoint.
 The maximum matching is matching the maximum number of edges.

+- 2 disjoit set of vertices. not between the vertices of particular set.
+- vertexs of the same set are not connected.
+- 'subset a edges' that no two edges share a vertex
 ```

 ### Example of Max Flow Ford Fulkerson algorithm